A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \textbf{Existing Methods to Measure the Impacts:} The method to measure the impacts of temperatures on switches and isolators is by monitoring the ambient temperatures and the associated derated maximum rating value.
 For example, PJM interconnection reported that the derated maximum ratings for winter and summer are 131\% and 108\% respectively \cite{PJM_Switches_SN} .
 It also reported that the maximum rating can change based on the duration of the different loading on the equipment.
 A control room based monitoring of the status of the switch can also be used.

-\textbf{Existing Methods to Mitigate the Impacts:} A method to mitigate the impact on switches and isolators is by installing protection system.
+\textbf{Existing Methods to Mitigate the Impacts:} A method to mitigate the impact on switches and isolators is by installing protection system (for motorized switches).
 However, the protection system's settings must be adjusted based on the derating behavior of the switches which is not typical.